russsiq/laravel-docs-ru/docs/eloquent-relationships.md

 > {note} When defining dynamic relationships, always provide explicit key name arguments to the Eloquent relationship methods.

 <a name="querying-relations"></a>
-## Querying Relations
+## Запросы отношений

 Since all Eloquent relationships are defined via methods, you may call those methods to obtain an instance of the relationship without actually executing a query to load the related models.
-In addition, all types of Eloquent relationships also serve as [query builders](/docs/{{version}}/queries), allowing you to continue to chain constraints onto the relationship query before finally executing the SQL query against your database.
+In addition, all types of Eloquent relationships also serve as [query builders](queries.md), allowing you to continue to chain constraints onto the relationship query before finally executing the SQL query against your database.

 For example, imagine a blog application in which a `User` model has many associated `Post` models: